 “Because one of your customers saw you with a guy afternoon.
 He called the manager (who was on her holiday in Thailand), she called Mama-san and Mama-san asked me and now I’m asking you who was that guy?”

 Yeah, a guy with a suitcase, a camera and a huge tripod!
 I told her he’s a photographer and we had a photo shoot.
 Of course, I got a lesson that I shouldn’t meet with young handsome Latino guys because my old Japanese customers don’t want to request me after.
 But I had no idea who could have been the customer who saw me, or to be totally honest, I didn’t care that much.
 (I think they knew but didn’t want to tell.)
 Later on that night my yakuza friend came to the club and requested me.
 I immediately knew it was him.
-Such a coincidence, I haven’t seen him maybe 2 weeks and all of the sudden he shows interest in me!
+Such a coincidence, I haven’t seen him maybe 2 weeks and all of a sudden he shows interest in me!
 Ah, some men are so simple!
 I told him the story about the photographer and a crazy customer who disturbed my manager on her holiday with such stupid questions and I pretended to be upset about it.
 Until today he’s saying it was not him but his friend 🙂 Whatsoever, I was laughing on it.

-After work, he and his friend invited us for a breakfast.
+After work, he and his friend invited us for breakfast.
 We went to a traditional Japanese place where you must sit on the floor.
 I was wearing a dress so I didn’t really feel good about it.
 He noticed and took off his jacket, and covered my legs with it.

 “Now you can sit comfortably!”